This post may contain affiliate links. Please read our privacy policy.

 Notes

-* Butter is also okay but the cookies are chewier with coconut oil.
+• Melted unsalted butter will also work in this recipe, but the cookies are chewier with coconut oil.
 If using coconut oil, I prefer refined coconut oil, which has no coconut taste.
-If you don't mind a slight to mild coconut taste, unrefined coconut oil also works.
+If you don’t mind a slight to mild coconut taste, unrefined coconut oil also works.

 Nutrition